hernantz/blog/content/pages/talks.md

 (2017-04-13) and at [Pycon Argentina 2017][2] (2017-11-17).

-## One config.py to config them all
+## Una config.py para configurarlos a todos

 Configuration management, understood as a way to alter the behavior of a program without changing the code, is a mechanism that requires a well thought